Cisco 730 Headset

 Result

-This headset family was well received, with a Red Dot Award and contributing to a portfolio of a million units, while helping expand the visibility of a growing headset lineup.
+Well received, earning a Red Dot Award and contributing to a million-unit portfolio while expanding the headset lineup.

 Best